Holiday Central > Chanukah > Tradition of Giving: Chanukah Gelt

 Chanukah Menorah

-One of the major reasons Chanukah has become so centered around gifts is because of its proximity to Christmas.
+One of the major reasons Chanukah has become so centered around gifts is because of the holiday's proximity to Christmas.
 But even before the ho-ho hegemony Chanukah was a traditional time of giving, but in a different way than is popular today.

 Jewish Gelt - Gifts are the modern incarnation of the tradition to hand out Chanukah gelt, Yiddish for money.
 There are many different suggestions for the source of this custom.